 In this day and age, the importance of social media can’t be overstated.
 It has helped many brands and individuals reach far more people than they would ever have been able to reach without it.
 If you want to increase your wedding business’s reach, you need to maximize your use of platforms like Instagram, Twitter, and YouTube.

 Instagram is an ideal platform for any wedding business if used properly.
-Instagram’s focal point is visual content (pictures and short videos), both of which are extremely important elements of the wedding industry and wedding business marketing.
+Instagram’s focal point is Why Photos Matter: How to Use Images on Your Websites, both of which are extremely important elements of the wedding industry and wedding business marketing.

 Therefore, if you haven’t already, get on Insta and create a business account.
 Add all of your contact details, link to your website, and start posting high quality, engaging content that’s related to your business.